Conflict Avoidance in Social Navigation -- a Survey: Introduction

-\citet{charalampous2017recent} present a survey in which they aim \emph{``to systemize the recent literature by describing the required levels of robot perception, focusing on methods related to a robot’s social awareness, the availability of datasets these methods can be compared with, as well as issues that remain open and need to be confronted when robots operate in close proximity with humans.''} This survey extends their initial discussion on robot design for operating in close proximity with humans, or as we refer to it, robots in conflict situations.
-Specifically, we aim to provide basic definitions that will be used to standardize future works on the problem of robots that navigate in environments in close proximity with humans.
+\citet{charalampous2017recent} present a survey in which they aim \emph{``to systemize the recent literature by describing the required levels of robot perception, focusing on methods related to a robot’s social awareness, the availability of datasets these methods can be compared with, as well as issues that remain open and need to be confronted when robots operate in close proximity with humans.''} This survey extends their initial discussion on robot design for operation in close proximity to humans; or as we refer to it, robots in conflict situations.
+Specifically, we aim to provide basic definitions to be used to standardize future works on the problem of robots that navigate in close proximity to people. \citet{lopez2019walking}$^{R1,R3}$ provide a survey on turn prediction and how upper body kinematics can signal upcoming turns.
+In their survey, they identified that Gaze Yaw is the earliest predictor of walking turns; but that existing data do not support quantifying how much --- or how reliably --- timing and distance can be anticipated.
+They found, however, that Head Yaw was the most reliable kinematic variable for predicting walking turns about 200ms from commencing to turn.
+Their survey can inform the design of conflict resolution by enabling the robot to predict upcoming turns using these signals.
+Another recent survey focuses on algorithmic requirements and methodologies for robot navigation \citep{moller2021survey}.
+Their survey revolves mostly around perception and trajectory modeling rather than actuation.
+While the authors mention collision avoidance as an important robot navigation task; they do not focus their survey around collision avoidance, as presented here.

+The survey by \citet{xiao2020motion} reviews methods that use machine learning techniques for the general problem of mobile robot navigation.
+Their survey focuses on the comparison between machine learning and classical approaches in terms of their scope and performance on real-world navigation problems.
+In contrast, this survey is on social navigation, with focusing specifically on conflict avoidance, and the papers may use any (learning or non-learning) method in approaching the problem.
+For a more general perspective on the current state of social navigation, \citet{mavrogiannis2021core} identified three broad themes that are being investigated: planning, behavior design, and evaluation.
+These themes impact all social navigation tasks rather than being specific to conflict avoidance, and thus their discussion does not focus on this aspect.
+This survey is more specific to the context of collision avoidance in social navigation, and it drills down to provide an elaborate taxonomy of models and algorithms for such scenarios.